rsharifnasab/my-teaching/git/README.md

 # Benefits of version control

 -   Manage collaboration on a project
--   Have an unlimited number of developers
+-   Unlimited number of developers
 -   Revert changes if something went wrong

 ------------------